Investors and Partners

 On February 17, 2015, NuScale Power announced an agreement with Framatome (previously AREVA) for the performance of fuel design, testing and analysis services in support of NuScale’s Design Certification Application using Framatome’s proven HTP™ fuel technology.
 Also included in the agreement were Framatome’s diverse nuclear testing capabilities.
 These capabilities include critical heat flux testing, steam generator and control rod assembly drop alignment testing.
 On December 2, 2015, NuScale Power announced a furthering of the Framatome relationship by the signing of a contract to manufacture fuel assemblies and control rod assemblies.
 Under this agreement, Framatome will supply the initial cores for the reactors as well as subsequent reloads.

 In addition to these strategic relationships, NuScale has contracted with several other key engineering and manufacturing companies to support design of various components for its SMR design.
-These companies include such well-known names in the industry as Siemens, Curtiss-Wright, Precision Custom Components, Siet, MPR & Associates, Structural Integrity Associates, Konecranes, and GSE Systems.
+These companies include such well-known names in the industry as Curtiss-Wright, Precision Custom Components, Sargent and Lundy, Siet, PaR Systems, Structural Integrity Associates, Rock Creek Innovations (RCI), Siemens, and GSE Systems.

 As expected for a state-of-the-art reactor design, NuScale’s maintains a relationship with a number of research entities that support the design and commercialization of its technology.
 Organizations that currently have active engagements with NuScale include: Idaho National Laboratory, Oak Ridge National Laboratory (Center for Advanced Simulation of Light Water Reactors), Sandia National Laboratories, Oregon State University, University of Wisconsin, and the Electric Power Research Institute.